prpht9/puremvc-dojo/README.md

 MyMediator.SLIDER_X_CHANGED = "slider_x_changed";
 ```````````````````````````````````````````````````

-Remember your html must have a div with the example name below for dojo to know where to hook in: 'sliderx'.
+Remember your html must have a div with the example name 'sliderx' for dojo to know what widget to connect.

 Declarative
 -----------